GRHayL: a modern, infrastructure-agnostic, extensible library for GRMHD simulations: Code Tests

 \subsubsection{Hybrid \eos, Piecewise Polytrope}

 The second BNS test we perform adopts the piecewise polytropic representation of the SLy \eos from~\cite{Read:2008iy}.
 We use \code{FUKA}~\cite{FUKA} to generate initial data for an equal-mass system, with each star having a mass of $1.4\Msun$ and radius ${\approx}\qty{8.86}{\km}$.
-We seed the interior of each NS with a poloidal magnetic field with maximum initial value ${\sim}10^{15}~G$ (see Appendix C of~\cite{Etienne:2015cea}).
+We seed the interior of each neutron star with a poloidal magnetic field with maximum initial value ${\sim}10^{15}~G$ (see Appendix C of~\cite{Etienne:2015cea}).

-We set up a grid with eight refinement levels by factors of two, with the resolution at the finest level \mbox{$\dx_{8}\approx185~\mathrm{m}$}.
-After BH formation, two additional refinement levels are added to resolve the puncture, making the highest grid resolution \mbox{$\dx_{10}\approx46~\mathrm{m}$}.
+We set up a grid with eight refinement levels by factors of 2, with the resolution at the finest level \mbox{$\dx_{8}\approx185~\mathrm{m}$}.
+After black hole (BH) formation, two additional refinement levels are added to resolve the puncture, making the highest grid resolution \mbox{$\dx_{10}\approx46~\mathrm{m}$}.

 In \figref{fig:ppeos_bns_central_density}, we display a time series of the relative difference in the maximum baryonic density over the numerical grid between \igm and \origigm.
 The plot is cut off at $t=3000$, just prior to BH formation, after which the diagnostic becomes unreliable.
 Over the displayed time period, we see that the two PP\eos implementations agree to \qty{2.5}{\%}.